bilalazh/Poe-Wider-Response-Window/README.md

 ## Description <a name="description"></a>

-This user style will be applied to all chat at [Poe.com](https://poe.com/)
+This user style will be applied to all chat on [Poe.com](https://poe.com/)
  - This style will make the Query and response Bubble wider for better readability